 Now that know how to introduce a quotation with a signal phrase, check out part 2 of our guide on quoting to learn about all those finicky exceptions!
-Don’t worry though–with a bit of practice you’ll master the rules soon enough.
+Don’t worry though–with a bit of practice you will master the rules soon enough.

-If you would like to print a version of this page, please download our handy Guide to Integrating Quotations Using the MLA Style Rules.
+If you would like to print a version of this page, please download our handy Guide to Integrating Quotations.